-The Arctic Telecoupling project brings together researchers and professionals from different fields to assemble a full and dynamic understanding of how people and nature co-exist, and how what happens globally affects this corner of the Arctic, and vice versa.
+The Arctic Telecoupling project brings together researchers and professionals from various disciplines to assemble a comprehensive and dynamic understanding of how people and nature coexist.
+It explores how global events impact this corner of the Arctic, and in turn, how this region impacts the rest of the world.

 Jianguo “Jack” Liu